Hong Kong: Top Beijing official slams foreign meddling | DW | 15.04.2021

 "When it is time, actions must be taken in relation to any external or foreign forces that may interfere Hong Kong affairs or attempts to use Hong Kong as a pawn," said Luo Huining, director of the central government's liaison office in Hong Kong.

-"We will propose strong objections and teach them a lesson," he said at the opening ceremony for Hong Kong's National Security Education Day.
+"We will propose strong objections and teach them a lesson," he said .

 Authorities introduced the National Security Education Day to promote the sweeping legislation China imposed last year.